String Storage¶

 Exactly one content source must be provided:

-stringsalone → List inline.strings+keys→ Map or Multimap inline.file_path→ file-based (kind determines the expected format).
+stringsalone → List inline (virtual/named registration).strings+keys→ Map or Multimap inline (virtual/named).file_path→ file-based (Pins the loaded storage against eviction).

 Old clients that do not set kind default to List and keep working